Growing rhubarb is less troublesome than most plants, as it’s not susceptible to a lot of pests.

 Those growing rhubarb at home shouldn’t worry too much about insects or other diseases.
 These plants are very strong.
 The growing season is from April to September.

-However it is possible to nurture and grow it at other times.
+However, it is possible to nurture and grow it at other times.
 Even when afflicted by frost, most can still be eaten.
-However you shouldn’t eat the rhubarb if the roots become soft.
+However, you shouldn’t eat the rhubarb if the roots become soft.

 Just to be safe, you shouldn’t consume any stalks with damage.
 Just slice them off.
 Add some compost and the new ones will appear.

 If flower stalks keep appearing just slice them off, but you can keep them if the plant is for ornamental purposes.

 What makes this ideal for growing is that it is strong.
 Even if you don’t tend to it regularly, the plant can thrive.